Gordon Burness: Club career

-National team
+International career

 Burness earned his first cap, with Canada, in a 6–1 loss to the United States on 8 November 1925.
 He scored the lone Canadian goal in the loss.
 A year later, he became one of a handful of players to earn a cap with two countries when he played for the U.S. in a 6–2 win over Canada on 6 November 1926.

-Post soccer career
+Later life

 Burness later worked as a traffic controller of ocean shipping for Exxon Oil Company.